50 "Rare" Events That Happen All the Time

 Hitting a Home Run

 Hitting a home run may not be an easy endeavor for the average athlete, but it's becoming more and more common in the big leagues.
-According to SB Nation, "balls are flying out of parks at a record rate in 2019."
-They report that baseball players in the MLB set a record in May with 1,135 home runs and then beat that record in June with 1,142 home runs.
+According to SB Nation, "balls are flying out of parks at a record rate."
+They report that baseball players in the MLB set a record in May 2019 with 1,135 home runs and then beat that record the following month with 1,142 home runs.

 Catching a Foul Ball

 The next time you head to the ballpark, be sure to take your glove with you.
 It turns out, your odds of catching a foul ball are pretty good: 1 in 835 at an MLB game.
 One lucky fan even caught two foul balls in a row at a 2018 Oakland A's game.

 Summiting Mount Everest

 Not everyone is physically or mentally capable of reaching the top of Mount Everest—but it turns out, plenty of people are.
 In fact, so many climbers attempted to tackle the formidable feat in 2019 that there were deadly traffic jams on the mountain.
 Nepal's Department of Tourism reported that in the spring season, 563 climbers from 39 different countries successfully reached the summit from the Nepal side.

 Writing a New York Times Best Seller

 When you see that a book is a New York Times Best Seller, you might think that it's part of an elite group of literature.
 But writing a book that ends up on the coveted Times list is more common than you might've imagined.
 Statistics whiz Gregory Baer, author of Life: The Odds, told The Boston Globe that if you're already a published author, your odds are 1 in 220.

 Winning an Academy Award is a prestigious industry honor.
 However, it's also one that thousands of people who work as actors, directors, costume makers, set designers, and more have won.
 As of 2020, a total of 3,140 people have taken home Oscar awards, with dozens more given out every year.